MARA Colts Tackle Football

 -

-MARA-issued equipment is expensive and must be returned in good condition.
+- MARA-issued equipment is expensive and must be returned in good condition at the end of the season.

-A $175 check is collected but not cashed — it’s held in good faith until equipment
+- A $200 deposit check is collected and held in good faith to protect that equipment.

 What do we need at Equipment Distribution?

-MARA uses a barcode system to track equipment.
-A $175 deposit check (held, not cashed) is required.
+- MARA uses a barcode system to track all issued equipment.

-If you purchase your own helmet or shoulder pads, you must sign a liability waiver.
+- If you plan to use your own helmet or shoulder pads, a liability waiver is required.

-MARA provides: helmet with chin strap, shoulder pads, game jersey, socks, and pants (returned at end of season).
+- MARA provides: helmet (with chin strap), shoulder pads, game jersey, game pants, and socks.

-You must purchase: cleats and a mouthguard.
-Optional: upgraded chin strap.
+- You must provide: cleats and a mouthguard.
+Additional items are optional.

 Why do I have to provide my child’s report card?